Although financial aid is awarded annually to those who qualify, there are steps that you must take to maintain your financial aid.

 If you believe you had an extenuating circumstance that may have contributed to your Suspension, you can submit an appeal.
 If approved, you are placed in a "Probation" status; this allows you to receive aid for one or more semesters.

-You must submit your detailed appeal statement, supporting documentation and the Cover Sheet (SAPAPP) in one packet.
-The SAP Cover Sheet is found in the 2016-2017 Miscellaneous Financial Aid Forms section.
+You must submit your detailed appeal statement, supporting documentation and the SAP Forms in one packet.
+The SAP Cover Sheet is found in the Financial Aid Forms section.

 Although you may change programs while at Gwinnett Tech, you are strongly encouraged to consult with the Financial Aid Office or Enrollment Services before you change programs as it can affect your eligibility for aid.